ibexa/documentation-user/docs/site_organization/working_with_page.md

+---
+description: In Ibexa DXP you can create multi-zone Pages with dynamic blocks to use as landing pages.
+---

 # Pages [[% include 'snippets/experience_badge.md' %]] [[% include 'snippets/commerce_badge.md' %]]

 **Page** is a special Content Type that contains zones onto which you can drop